The Ultimate Guide to Managing Generational Diversity in the Workplace for Business Success

 What is Generational Diversity?

 Generational diversity refers to having personnel of several generations represented in the workplace.
-In recent years, we’ve seen the emergence of five generations; you’ll often see employees with an enormous age difference working side-by-side.
+In recent years, we've seen the emergence of five generations; you'll often see employees with an enormous age difference working side-by-side.
 This is why diversity is one of the future workplace trends.

 So, what's the reason for this sudden shift?
 The answer is simple: people are now living longer.
 The average lifespan has been steadily increasing, and we have medical advances to thank for it.
 People are more focused on maintaining peak physical shape and working on their mental health.